leo-mazz/freshair/doc/instructions.md

 # FreshAir.org.uk IT: a simple guide for users
 [[toc]]
+## Publishing posts
+### Tags
+Please assign the appropriate existing tags (and/or create new) before publishing a post.
+When there is a tag related to an event, and the event becomes past, please add a temporal identifier to the name of the tag (e.g. change 'General Elections' to 'General Elections 2017').

 ## Head of Programming
 As the Head of Programming, you'll need to sign up for a user account on the website and request the role 'Head of Programming'.